vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

   if const is True the field set will not be changed
 * __contains__(key)
 * getSubIStream(): return a tagged InputStream containing the field content
+* setSubIStream(): helper to replace _createInputStream (the old one is passed to the new one to allow chaining)

 Field set class